 After a 2 hour delay with the flight, we land in Berlin and at this point Bryan and I are on cloud 9.
 We booked a car from the airport, making our lives so much easier, we get a house with a backyard and even our own bedroom.
 Did you hear that?!
 We get our, OWN BEDROOM.
 No more sleeping on a couch!!
 Nothing could go wrong 🤔

-We arrive to be told that our car is no longer available.
+We arrive to be told that our car was no longer available.
 Turns out the rental agency was overbooked and we are left with 2 options, cancel or wait 4 hours for an upgraded car with an added rental price of $350 euros.

 Thankfully, Berlin has fantastic public transportation (Hunter is in awe 🤣 and already mapping it out in his brain) and our house isn’t that far from downtown, however it does leave us on the subway for another hour and a half before our 1km walk to the house itself.

-After a very tiring, hot and confusing day, we finally make it to our house, which resembles a gingerbread house in a community of other gingerbread homes surrounded by a forest, which I am sure, must be enchanted.
+After a very tiring, hot and confusing day, we finally make it to our home, which resembles a gingerbread house in a community of other gingerbread homes surrounded by a forest, which I am sure, must be enchanted.

 The kids even have a beautiful treed park area behind the house that the older two can go together to play.
 (They are however, under strict orders not to follow any breadcrumbs off into the forest.)